Martinmbiro/Breezy/README.md

 **Please note, that the app is currently under heavy development and restructuring, but most of the working concepts if any, will remain the same.**

 **Functionality yet to implement:**
-- [ ] Inflating views with Observable live-date with data-binding
+- [ ] *Inflating views with Observable live-date using data-binding*
-- [ ] Adding a Preferences and an Info activity
+- [ ] *Adding a Preferences and an Info activity*
-- [ ] Adding the logic to handle user preferences on weather updates
+- [ ] *Adding the logic to handle user preferences on weather updates*
-- [ ] Geo-location and reverse geo-coding to access user's current location
+- [ ] *Geo-location and reverse geo-coding to access user's current location*

 # TOOLS
 ### 1. [Room](https://www.youtube.com/watch?v=SKWh4ckvFPM)